couchbase-partners/azure-resource-manager-couchbase/bestPractices.md

 ## Security

 We recommend configuring authentication and SSL for traffic between nodes.
 We also recommend configuring a network security group (NSG) to close off communication to ports that are not actively used.

+## Fault Tolerance and High Availability

+Q: Need to come up with a solution for FD/UD mapping